-- 1. On Floor 1 of your plan, select Terrain> Create Terrain Perimeter from the menu or click the corresponding toolbar button.
-See "Toolbar Arrangement" on page 116 of the Reference Manual. - If this menu option is not available in a given plan file, a terrain perimeter already exists. - 2.
-Select Window> Fill Window to fill the screen with the terrain perimeter.
+- 1. On Floor 1 of your plan, select Terrain> Create Terrain Perimeter in from the menu or click the corresponding toolbar button.
+See "Toolbar Arrangement" on page 125 of the Reference Manual. - If this menu option is not available in a given plan file, a terrain perimeter already exists. - 2.
+Select Window> Fill Window 🔀 to fill the screen with the terrain perimeter.

-- 3. Go to CAD> Dimension> Display Temporary Dimensions and make sure temporary dimensions are turned on for display.
-A check is displayed next to the item in the submenu instead of the toolbar button icon when it is enabled. - 4.
+- 3. Select CAD> Dimensions> Display Temporary Dimensions $\swarrow$ and make sure temporary dimensions are turned on.
+When they are enabled, a checkmark displays next to the item in the submenu instead of the tool icon. - 4.
 Select the terrain perimeter by clicking on either of the vertical edges.
-Notice that a temporary dimension displays, indicating that the selected edge of the terrain perimeter is 50 feet from the opposite edge. - 5.
-Press the Enter key on your keyboard and repeat this process for the adjacent edge of the terrain perimeter, creating a rectangle that is 150 feet by 200 feet.
+Notice that a temporary dimension displays, indicating that the selected edge of the terrain perimeter is 100 feet from the opposite edge. - 5.
+With the terrain perimeter edge selected, click on the temporary dimension.
+Enter 150 feet using an apostrophe to denote feet (150').
+The program will default to inches if no apostrophe is included.
+For more information about using dimensions to relocate objects, see "Moving Objects Using Dimensions" on page 971 of the Reference Manual.

-6. Click Window Fill Window to fill the screen with the terrain perimeter.
+- 6. Press the Enter key on your keyboard and repeat this process for the adjacent edge of the terrain perimeter, creating a rectangle that is 150 feet by 200 feet. - 7.
+Click Window > Fill Window to fill the screen with the terrain perimeter.

 The Reference Grid, or Virtual Graph Paper, is a visual aid that helps create a sense of scale when drawing.
 Grid squares are 12 inches per side.
 The Reference Grid is turned off for these tutorials but can be turned on or off in the Plan Defaults dialog.
-See "General Plan Defaults Dialog" on page 66 of the Reference Manual.
+See "General Plan Defaults Dialog" on page 82 of the Reference Manual.